tylerw51/tyler-solon-williams/content/pages/teaching.md

     type: section_hero
   - title: Teaching Philosophy
     image_alt: lorem-ipsum
-    content: >+
+    content: >
       Being part of a tight-knit learning community in a memorable college seminar can be a life-changing experience.
 Such alchemy can seem mysterious, but the basic components are known: when a teacher creates a welcoming environment and provides opportunities for engagement, students excel.
-While an undergraduate studying philosophy at Reed College, I embraced a love of learning in vibrant small group discussions.
-As an educator, seminar-style discussion has become my approach to teaching, even if I am giving a large lecture.

-      To me, learning means a curiosity to understand, and opening up to the change in perspective that comes from achieving that understanding.
-      Teaching in service of learning, I believe, means asking questions that lead students individually and collectively from their own experiences through the subjects of the course.
-My three basic goals for students are: to learn a vocabulary of concepts, to understand the subject in depth, and to actively think and interact along the way.
-Realizing these goals means providing students enough structure to become familiar with the subject and enough flexibility for them to discover what matters to them.
-I evaluate students and myself through multiple methods that productively accord with these approaches.
-I trust that foregrounding student learning will support healthy grades.
-I support students to cultivate their literacy about media and formats through self-reflexive study, dialogue, and practice.
+I embraced a love of learning in vibrant small group seminars as an undergraduate studying philosophy at Reed College.
+I now pursue that art of learning through the science of teaching.
+To me, learning means a curiosity to understand, and opening up to the change in perspective that arrives upon achieving that understanding.
+To teach in service of learning means asking questions that lead students from their own experiences through the subjects of the course.
+I support students to cultivate literacy about media and texts as an educator, through self-reflexive study, collective dialogue, and creative practice.

-      At the beginning of a new term, I invite students in each class to articulate their perspective in writing and to join in founding a new learning community through discussion.
-I reconsider readings to better align with their interests.
-I foster a rigorous but forgiving atmosphere, modelling and facilitating respect, trust, and openness.
-I encourage students to raise their expectations for themselves, to equalize their voices with scholars and myself, and I lighten the mood with humor and play.
-I often express the core problem of the class as a provocative question, and devote time to thinking, pairing, and sharing around this throughline.
-The goals of each session are to grasp relevant concepts, inquire in depth, and dialogue collectively.
-I balance content variation with structural familiarity.
-Over time, I challenge students to more directly grapple with core issues and to explain their reasoning.

-      As a teacher and scholar, I have a breadth of interdisciplinary teaching and research experience.
-In my graduate teaching career of seven years, largely at the University of Iowa, I have taught a wide variety of courses in my department, with an average of 18-20 students per class.
-In my first semester, I was assigned to teach a stand-alone course.
-Without training, it was a rocky start.
-I naively tried to engage students in discussion as peers, as if they shared a background similar to mine.
-Students felt stymied without more structure, and their mixed evaluations pushed me to focus more on promoting learning through my teaching.
-I assessed my teaching with my department and the university, and I worked to improve with each class session.
-I realized students and I can connect more intuitively when I learn names early, emphasize active learning more than lecturing, and teach and assess with a variety of methods (as well as creating clearer PowerPoints).
-I stopped teaching in my fifth year to focus on writing my dissertation.
-Still, then and now, I actively work on my pedagogy, assessing how I can improve my weak points and bring out my strengths more.
-In a recent CIRTL workshop, I created a Teaching as Research project I will put into practice in my next teaching role, “Structuring Classroom Learning Communities.”
-I am now enrolled in a graduate rhetoric course on pedagogy and professional development.
-I remind myself often that my students also teach me.

-      My research has kept me looking forward in my young career, because I am always in pursuit of the next hard-won insight.
-I am thankful to have discovered the study of animation in the Netherlands, because while the U.S. produces the majority of the world’s television cartoons, American scholars typically distance themselves from these, even those who study animation or television.
-In my dissertation, and the book I plan to publish based on it, I encourage scholars to open their minds more to the fact that non-cinematic cartoon animation is all around us.
-Marshall McLuhan’s lesson about the specificity of media is well-known.
-Lisa Gitelman’s and Jonathan Sterne’s “format studies” is a newer disciplinary area attending to the specificity of formats within media.
-Combining these two approaches is the basis of my claim that the cartoon of television is distinct from the animation of cinema.
-I believe that the television cartoon is the modern missing link between the classical animation of cinema and contemporary digital media.
-Far more than a children’s genre, I take Lev Manovich and Suzanne Buchan’s points that in the 21st century animation techniques have become a mode of media production more pervasive and flexible than photographic representation.
+      At the beginning of a new term, I invite students to join together in founding a new learning community, something like inhabiting a building we begin to construct together.
+Before the work gets underway, on the first day, I am up front about the familiar but challenging tasks ahead.
+I talk through the topics to be covered, the kinds of material to be worked with, and I present the major graded components of the course.
+These often include short and long writings, discussion roles and a presentation, and a handful of medium-sized tests.
+But there will also be room for play: I offer students a chance for artistic practice and collaboration, to produce media like we are studying, as well as extra credit opportunities for reflecting on their learning goals.
+In setting out the learning goals for the class, I encourage students to raise their expectations for themselves, to equalize their voices with scholars and myself.
+Then, I ask each individual to write about their perspective and to articulate their own biggest learning goals for themselves.
+I draw on this information to adjust the readings and material to better align with what matters to my students.
+I emphasize that we will all work together collectively, that they can drop a few low grades, and that I will always be available for support as an ally to their learning.

+      Students and I together begin establishing concrete expectations for what the class will be like on the second day.
+I explain that my role will be to provide structure for their engagement.
+I stress the importance of jumping in to the class material and getting their feet wet, both individually at home and collectively in class.
+Diversity, connection, and respect become necessary conditions for discussion, because without everyone participating, the community is unequal.
+I pass out examples of strong and weak work on each graded measure of the course.
+This enables each student to assess their existing knowledge; if any feel unprepared, I help them change classes.
+While foregrounding assessment standards produces anxiety, I do so initially to be transparent with students.
+Like in architecture, where rigor protects safety and comfort, structure and standards are necessary in the classroom to provide shared space and foster trust.
+But flexibility is nearly as important, so I adjust plans as appropriate.
+I encourage students to get playful through light humor, which strengthens group bonds.
+With the grading expectations clear through examples, I say they have the best chance of doing well by investing in their own learning.
+Media studies is a young, multifarious area, and it is waiting for their contributions.

+      I have become a teacher through six years of instruction at the undergraduate level.
+Without training, my first assignment in my first semester at the University of Iowa was a challenge: teaching two sections of a stand-alone course, Media, Advertising, and Society.
+I chose to depart from a previous textbook to explore themes I found more relevant in specific essays: consumer culture, gender and racial dynamics in advertising, commodities, authenticity, and consumer empowerment.
+I assessed my teaching with my department and UI’s Center for the Integration of Research, Teaching, and Learning (CIRTL).
+I found that my instinct to dialogue inductively, from the material to the conclusions, frustrated some students more accustomed to deductive learning.
+This showed me the importance of structure.
+I subsequently worked to better relate concepts to students’ experience, provide context and signposting, and be up front about grading expectations.
+But, trying the opposite approach, emphasizing my authority as a teacher, tended to hinder discussion and students’ freedom of expression.
+So, I worked to adapt to the simultaneous need for flexibility, decentering my role to encourage students to take more agency over their learning, and adjusting plans to better support the unfolding of their discourse.

+      I reflect on my pedagogy actively and in depth.
+My most popular teaching activity was as a TA in an interpersonal communication course, Communication Theory in Everyday Life.
+Student grades were based on three big multiple choice exams, and students were nervous.
+In the second semester I TAd this, I created a gamified activity called “Challenge Questions” to introduce exam questions from prior years as a way to allow students to prepare for the upcoming exams in a fun way.
+Groups of three to four students talked and guessed about the answers, thrilled at the chance to compete across the semester for the highest cumulative score.
+      Students entered their exams with more confidence, a sense of inclusion, and more insight into the process of teaching and learning.

-      My career aspiration is to teach at a liberal arts college, in seminars of 10-20 students who are personally driven to learn.
-Or, to teach students at a university in a similar style.
-Since my mind was forged in the intellectual furnace of Reed College, I have missed the liberal arts’ restless spirit of collective inquiry.
-I wish to offer to teach up to three of my own new courses at either the 200 or 300 level, including “Video Games and Platforms,” “The Cartoons of Television,” and “Music, Genre and Culture.”
-My self-reflexive pedagogy over my years of interdisciplinary teaching experience has accustomed me to resolving pedagogical problems with students has prepared me to assume this responsibility.
-I am also well-qualified for online instruction: after college, I worked in customer service and computer support roles to specifically solve problems with stressed-out people.
+      My career aspiration is to teach at a rigorous liberal arts college like Clarke, in seminars of 10-20 students who are curious and driven to learn.
+      Since my critical mind was forged in the intellectual furnace of Reed College, I have missed the liberal arts’ restless spirit of interdisciplinary inquiry and collaboration.
+In your program, I look forward to teaching strategic communication, media writing, communication law, and other courses as needed.
+I wish to offer to teach topics courses of my own design.
+“The Television Cartoon,” is based on my dissertation research.
+“Video Games and Platforms,” “Music, Genre and Culture,” and “A Cultural History of Broadcasting” are all subjects I am intimately familiar with from my recent teaching and/or research.
+Prior professional experience in computer support and customer service also informs my teaching and prepares me for online instruction.
+I grew up outside of traditional faith traditions, but have come to find my spirituality in a variety of personal ways.
+I find meaning in building relationships with students, faculty, staff, and community members alike.
+I also look forward to opportunities to serve the department and university.

-      In both my teaching and research, I am driven by curiosity to connect people and ideas.
-Understanding media, cinema, and culture requires dialogue.
-I am committed to building collegial relationships with you as my future department faculty members, since we can only ensure student success collectively.
-Young people are influential actors in the mediated drama of culture.
-My purpose is to embolden them with agency to chart their unique path forward in this evolving world.
+      Media, communication, and culture are complex.
+Understanding these social phenomena requires dialogue, and I treat my classroom as a gathering space.
+My teaching, as well as my research, is informed by scientific and technical thinking.
+Art, though, is awesome and sometimes ultimately inexplicable.
+I learn a great deal from my students, and work to make this relationship mutual by keeping material relevant.
+My purpose as an educator is to embolden young people with agency to confidently chart their unique paths forward in this evolving world.
     actions: []
     type: section_content
     section_id: teachingphilosophy